Binary classification

-Evaluation of binary classifiers

-There are many metrics that can be used to measure the performance of a classifier or predictor; different fields have different preferences for specific metrics due to different goals.
-In medicine sensitivity and specificity are often used, while in information retrieval precision and recall are preferred.
-An important distinction is between metrics that are independent of how often each category occurs in the population (the prevalence), and metrics that depend on the prevalence – both types are useful, but they have very different properties.
+Four outcomes

 Given a classification of a specific data set, there are four basic combinations of actual data category and assigned category: true positives TP (correct positive assignments), true negatives TN (correct negative assignments), false positives FP (incorrect positive assignments), and false negatives FN (incorrect negative assignments).

-These can be arranged into a 2×2 contingency table, with columns corresponding to actual value – condition positive or condition negative – and rows corresponding to classification value – test outcome positive or test outcome negative.
+These can be arranged into a 2×2 contingency table, with rows corresponding to actual value – condition positive or condition negative – and columns corresponding to classification value – test outcome positive or test outcome negative.

+Evaluation

+From tallies of the four basic outcomes, there are many approaches that can be used to measure the accuracy of a classifier or predictor.
+Different fields have different preferences.

 The eight basic ratios

-There are eight basic ratios that one can compute from this table, which come in four complementary pairs (each pair summing to 1).
+A common approach to evaluation is to begin by computing two ratios of a standard pattern.
+There are eight basic ratios of this form that one can compute from the contingency table, which come in four complementary pairs (each pair summing to 1).
 These are obtained by dividing each of the four numbers by the sum of its row or column, yielding eight numbers, which can be referred to generically in the form "true positive row ratio" or "false negative column ratio".

 There are thus two pairs of column ratios and two pairs of row ratios, and one can summarize these with four numbers by choosing one ratio from each pair – the other four numbers are the complements.